Serre's question on thin sets in projective space: Introduction

 in which for each $i$ with $1 \le i \le d$, $f_i$ lies in $\ZZ[X] = \ZZ[X_1, \ldots , X_n]$ and is homogeneous of degree $e \cdot i$ (or, $f_i$ is zero).
 Note that $F_{\rm top}(Y^e,X)$ is homogeneous of degree $de$, or equivalently $F_{\rm top}$ is weighted homogeneous of degree $de$ with weights $(e, 1, \ldots, 1)$.
 Consider a polynomial $F_0(Y,X)$ over $\ZZ$ such that $F_0(Y^e,X)$ is of degree strictly less than $de$ and put

 Under the assumption that $F_{\rm top}$ is absolutely irreducible, we will bound

-By Broberg's reduction \cite[Lemma~3]{Broberg03}, Serre's question on thin sets of type II essentially follows from the following theorem, up to some small extra term in the exponent when the degree $d$ is $2$ or $3$.
+By the classical reduction recalled as \Cref{lem:Broberg} below, Serre's question on thin sets of type II essentially follows from the following theorem, up to some small extra term in the exponent when the degree $d$ is $2$ or $3$.
 Write $||F||$ for the maximum of the absolute values of the coefficients of $F$.

 \begin{maintheorem}[Affine result for thin sets of type II] Let $F_{\rm top}$ and $F$ be as above in (\ref{eq:FYX}), (\ref{eq:GYX}) for some integers $n\ge 2$, $d\ge 2$ and $e \ge 1$.
 Suppose that $F_{\rm top}$ is absolutely irreducible.
 Then, for any $B\ge 2$ one has